ArenaGrenade/DNA---CLI/README.md

+### A command line interface to a logistics company database, done as part of a database and systems course.
+To connect to a database please get the credentials and store them in a .env file in the root directory.

 # Command Line Interface

 To run the Command Line Interface to the System.
 Go to the directory where you have cloned this repository and run,